Graphic-Lux/hometown/plugins/wc-custom-thank-you/readme.txt

 = Configuration =

-Once active, go to **WooCommerce > Settings > Checkout** and at the bottom find the Thank You page configuration dropdown.
+Once active, go to **WooCommerce > Settings > Advanced** and at the bottom find the Thank You page configuration dropdown.
 Choose the page you want to use as custom Thank you page.

 = Support =